Croc3ll/Tequilla/README.md

 	You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-pmmp/PocketMine are not affiliated with Mojang.
+Tequilla are not affiliated with Mojang.
 All brands and trademarks belong to their respective owners.
 PocketMine-MP is not a Mojang-approved software, nor is it associated with Mojang.